PCH-Engineering/pch-cloud/download_recordings/readme.md

     * "query_passed_days", query time range number of days back from current time
     * "download_path", local download path, currently used by the download_recordings_tdms.py

+3. **spectrum_config.json** is for configurtion settings

+    ```
+    {
+        "host":"local",
+        "username": "local",
+        "password": "pass",
+        "delete_on_server": false,
+        "query_passed_days":7,
+        "download_path":"../downloaded_spectra",
+        "spectrum_name":"FFT 0-2000 Hz",
+        "devices":["all"],
+        "deviceHostIds":["all"],
+        "time_delay":1
+    }

+    ```
+    * "host" sets the server connections from the list of known hosts in the **hosts.json* file
+    * "username" and "password" is the account login.
+If connecting to local the default username is 'local' and the password is 'pass'
+    * "delete_on_server", if true SPECTRA AND the TIME RECORDINGS WILL BE DELETED on the server
+    * "query_passed_days", query time range number of days back from current time
+    * "query_passed_days", query time range number of days back from current time
+    * "download_path", local download path, currently used by the download_spectra.py
+    * "spectrum_name", The spectrum setup name to download, use the download_spectrum_names.py script to download the available spectrum setup names
+    * "devices", an array of devices to download This is not implemented, (You must change the code in order to get it to work)
+    * "deviceHostIds", an Array of device host ID's to download from.
+If first entry is set to "all" then all deviceHosts will be downloaded
+    * "time_delay" number of seconds between each spectrum.
+This parameter MUST be set >0.5 in order to not overload the server.

 ## Execute python script
 py ./download_recordings.py